yisusdevp/audio_route/README.md

 # audio_route

-A new Flutter plugin project.
+Flutter plugin to get all the information about the device audio routes.

 ## Getting Started